Economic part – Whole plant

 The crop allows 2–3 harvests per year.

-The first harvest is done 4–5 months after sowing, ideally when the plant begins to
+months after sowing, ideally when the plant begins to flower.

-flower.
-Plants are cut near the base, leaving 15–20 cm of stem so they can regrow.
+Plants are cut near the base, leaving 15–20

-growth.
-The next harvest can be done 60–65 days after the first.
-Harvested plants are shade-dried for 3–4 days
+of nitrogen and irrigate to promote new growth.
+The next harvest can be done 60–65 days after the

-before storage.
+for 3–4 days before storage.

 Yield –